wilsonj806/JavaScript30/05 - Flex Panel Gallery/readme.md

 - One toggles the `.open` class when you click on a `.panel` element

 - One toggles the `.open-active` class after the `.panel` element's flex animation ends

-    -Need to check which event it does it for though
+    - Need to check which event it does it for though

-    -Check this with the console
+    - Check this with the console